-- Add the peas, parsley, heavy whipping cream, Parmesan and lemon zest.
+- Add the peas, basil, heavy whipping cream, Parmesan and lemon zest.
 Continue cooking another 1-2 minutes at a simmer until the pasta and vegetables are tender.

 - Remove from heat and let sit for a couple of minutes.
 The sauce will continue to thicken during this time.

 - Taste and add additional salt, pepper or red pepper flakes.
 Divide into serving bowls, top with the sun-dried tomatoes, drizzle with oil from the tomatoes and serve with additional Parmesan cheese.